DustinHendrickson/mod-city-siege/README.md

    For the configured delay (default 45 seconds), enemies remain passive and leaders yell RP messages configured in `CitySiege.Yell.LeaderSpawn`.

 6. **Combat Phase:**
-   After the cinematic delay, enemies become aggressive and use AI pathfinding (GetMotionMaster()->MovePoint()) to march toward the city leader.
+   After the cinematic delay, enemies become aggressive and use pathfinding (GetMotionMaster()->MovePoint()) to march toward the city leader.
 Enemies will engage any hostile players or NPCs in their path based on aggro settings.

 7. **Periodic Yells:**
    Every 30 seconds (configurable), leaders and mini-bosses yell threatening messages configured in `CitySiege.Yell.Combat`.